KateEGosling/US-Arrests-Dataset-Analysis/README.md

-# PCA Analaysis of US Arrests Dataset
+# PCA Analysis of US Arrests Dataset

 ## Description:
 This project uses PCA and two clustering methods to make predictions on the US Arrests Dataset.